Muddz/UndoRedoList/readme.md

 <img src="https://github.com/Muddz/UndoRedoList/blob/master/src/main/resources/AddBetweenElements.png" width="70%">

-Each element contains of an instance of [`Action`](https://github.com/Muddz/UndoRedoList/blob/master/src/main/java/Action.java) with the field members: `String key`, `Object currentValue` and `Object newValue` keep an record of editings
+Each element contains of an instance of [`Action`](https://github.com/Muddz/UndoRedoList/blob/master/src/main/java/Action.java) with the field members: `String key`, `Object currentValue` and `Object newValue` which keeps record of any editings.

+An example could be: ´undoRedo.add(KEY_TEXT_COLOR, Color.BLACK, Color.RED);´
+Where `KEY_TEXT_COLOR` is used to identify the "kind" of data, in this case an identifiere for a text color.
+`Color.BLACK` which is the current color shown in the UI and `Color.RED` which is the color changed to.

 ## Performance
 `UndoRedoList` is a linear data structure and has similar performance as Java's LinkedList.